 Sure, although I think it isn’t as great!
 You can also make your own version of Worcestershire sauce with 2 teaspoons soy sauce, 1/4 teaspoon lemon juice, 1/4 teaspoon sugar and a dash of hot sauce for every tablespoon Worcestershire the recipe calls for.

-What can I use Sloppy Joe Sauce for?
+What can I use this Homemade Sloppy Joe Sauce Recipe for?

 Oh girl, the possibilities are endless and certainly not for just a sad hamburger bun!